‘The Tools I Used To Survive Widowhood’ was updated on 8.31.22.

 A New Lifestyle with Widowhood

 For a woman over 50+ who finds herself alone and adjusting to a new and unwanted lifestyle, it can be a traumatic experience.
 It is hard to transition from coupledom to singlehood.

 For recent widows and those of you who have a difficult time moving into the now, I want to share with you the tools I used to emotionally pick up the pieces of my life.
 I also want to begin by informing you of a change in our culture.

 The trend toward singlehood is on the rise.
 Singles are becoming one of the largest demographics.
 About 50% of American adults are either divorced, widowed, or never married.
-We are living longer so there are more widows’, and though the stigma of being alone has lessened, it hasn’t disappeared completely.
+Women are living longer so there are more widows, and though the stigma of being alone has lessened, it hasn’t disappeared completely.

 Nevertheless, before a widow can reenter society, she likely encounters several bumps in the road.
 Aside from the emotional trauma of losing a spouse, she is suddenly thrust out of her comfort zone and forced to do things on her own.